-The Scuola Normale Superiore has put out to tender, for the academic year 2016/2017, 62 places for the first and second year and 10 places for the fourth year of undergraduate studies (call).
+The Scuola Normale Superiore (SNS) announces, for the academic year 2017/2018, a selection for 60 places for the first year and 10 places for the fourth year of the undergraduate course.

 The undergraduate course, admission to which is by call, is equivalent to the university degree course and leads to a degree certificate.
 Teaching is divided between the Scuola Normale, where students attend courses and seminars focussing on the rapid development of an approach to scientific research, with yearly assessments on specific research themes, and the University of Pisa.
 Students are required to meet the highest of standards of academic performance.